Cuba's Raul Castro, the builder of Fidel's dreams

-Havana (AFP) - Raul Castro, who steps down Thursday as Cuba's president, lived most of his life in the shadow of Fidel, his iconic brother.
-But after taking over in 2006, he steered the island on a path of radical reform as only he could do.
+Havana (AFP) - Raul Castro, who stepped down Thursday as Cuba's president, lived most of his life in the shadow of his iconic brother Fidel.
+But after taking over in 2006 he steered the island on a path of radical reform as only he could do.

-Now 86, his departure brings to a close the Castro brothers' six-decade grip on power.
+Now 86, his departure ends the Castro brothers' six-decade grip on power.

-A skillful negotiator and as a soldier, relentless in pursuing his enemies, he always knew his place.
-"Fidel is irreplaceable, unless we all replace him together," he said on temporarily stepping in when his brother fell ill 12 years ago.
+Always a good soldier, Raul Castro knew that his place was behind his older brother.
+"Fidel is irreplaceable, unless we all replace him together," he said upon temporarily stepping in when his brother fell ill 12 years ago.

-From the shadows, he played a key role in getting the support of the Soviet Union following the revolution's triumph in 1959, thanks to friendships he made during his travels.
+A skilled negotiator, Raul played a key role behind the scenes role in obtaining support from the Soviet Union following the revolution's triumph in 1959.

-But even before that he snatched a gun off a soldier to rescue his comrades during a botched raid on Moncada barracks in 1953.
+But even before that he became famous for snatching a gun off a soldier to set free his comrades after a botched raid on Moncada barracks in 1953.

-And when his brother seized power some six years later, Raul Castro became his second-in-command.
+When his brother seized power some six years later, Raul Castro became the second-in-command.

 For him, as the youngest of the family's seven children, it had always been about his big brother Fidel.

-When he was just four, Raul asked his mother if he could leave the village to be with nine-year-old Fidel at school in Santiago de Cuba, but she refused.
+When he was just four, Raul asked his mother if he could leave their small town to be with nine-year-old Fidel, who was at a school in the city of Santiago de Cuba.
+She refused.

 "He cried, fought, and insisted that she let him go," recalled Fidel Castro in "My Life: A Spoken Autobiography," a series of interviews published in 2006.

-After ousting dictator Fulgencio Batista in 1959, as Fidel was busy with his newly-acquired presidential role, Raul set himself to work nurturing two institutional pillars of the revolution: the Communist Party and the Revolutionary Armed Forces (FAR), which were central to his plans.
+After the revolution that ousted dictator Fulgencio Batista in 1959, Raul set about strengthening the two main pillars of the revolution: the Communist Party and the Revolutionary Armed Forces (FAR).

-As minister of defense, he headed the FAR for 50 years, transforming a troupe of idealistic rebels into an efficient military force counting 300,000 troops and which went on to play a central role in Cuba's economy.
+As defense minister Raul led Cuba's military for 50 years, transforming the idealistic rebels into an efficient military force.
+The FAR, which at its height had 300,000 troops, went on to play a central role in Cuba's economy.

 - 'Change what must be changed' -

-In 2016, he welcomed President Barack Obama and also facilitated the signing of the landmark peace deal between the Colombian government and FARC rebels.
+In 2016 he welcomed US President Barack Obama, and helped the Colombian government and FARC rebels reach a landmark peace deal.

-In 2017, he ratified a plan for the continued implementation of Cuba's economic model "to change everything that needs to be changed" -- a catchphrase coined by Fidel to define "revolution."
+In 2017 Raul Castro ratified an economic plan "to change everything that needs to be changed" -- a catchphrase coined by Fidel to define "revolution."

 - Fun but implacable -